 Gov. Tony Evers said that he will announce within weeks how he will spend all of the $3.2 billion in federal coronavirus relief funds coming to Wisconsin.

 The number of Americans applying for unemployment aid fell last week to 547,000, a new low since the pandemic struck and a further encouraging sign that layoffs are slowing on the strength of an improving job market.

-The number of Americans applying for unemployment benefits fell last week to a still-high 712,000, the latest sign that the U.S. economy and job market remain under stress from the intensified viral outbreak.
+The number of Americans applying for unemployment benefits fell sharply last week to 576,000, a hopeful sign that layoffs are easing as the economy recovers from the pandemic recession.

 The commissioner said during testimony before the Senate committee that the gross tax gap for tax years 2011 to 2013 is estimated at $441 billion.

 LinkedIn is rolling out a variety of updates, which includes adding “stay-at-home mom/dad/parent” as official job titles to better explain career gaps.